weirenong/simpleinterface/README.md

 ### Skill Routing

-SimpleAgent uses numbered skills instead of complex JSON tool calls.
+SimpleInterface uses numbered skills instead of complex JSON tool calls.

 | Skill ID | Skill | What it does |
 |---:|---|---|